 The genotypic value of each individual for each trait (ZSOFT and ZHARD) was then computed by summing the alleles across all 30 loci, assuming that “1” alleles increase the trait value by 1 unit (i.e., the additive allelic effect α=1 at all loci) and “0” alleles have no effect on the trait.
 Thus, genotypic values ranged from a minimum of 0 to 60.
 The expected mean genotypic value is equal to 2npα, where n is the number of loci affecting the trait and p is the relevant allele frequency, and the expected genotypic variance is given by 2np(1-p)α2.
 For example, with n=30, α=1, and p=0.5, the expected mean is 30 and the expected variance is 15.
 The genotypic means and variances for each trait thus differed between locals and intruders to the extent that p differed between them.
 Non-additive genetic effects were ignored for simplicity, so the genotypic variances corresponded to additive genetic variances (VA).

 The initial heritability, h2, assumed to be the same for ZSOFT and ZHARD, determined the magnitude of the environmental variance (VE) for each trait.
 VE was assumed to be constant across generations and was computed as VE=VP-VA=VAh2-VA, where VP and VA were the initial phenotypic and additive genetic variances, respectively.
 These parameters were defined in generation 1 for local individuals, and in the generation of intrusion for intruders.
 Note that the actual heritability in any given generation can deviate from initial h2, because although VE was assumed to be constant, VA can change under the influence of selection, drift, and introgression.
-No mutation was included in the model.
+For simplicity, no mutation was included in the model.

 2. Soft selection filter

-Parental phenotypes are then formed for ZSOFT, by drawing an environmental deviation for each individual from a normal distribution of mean 0 and variance equal to VE(soft), where locals and intruders had potentially different values for the latter parameter, depending on the scenario.
+Parental phenotypes are formed for ZSOFT, by drawing an environmental deviation for each individual from a normal distribution of mean 0 and variance equal to VE(soft), where locals and intruders had potentially different values for the latter parameter, depending on the scenario.
 Note that in the acute intrusion scenarios, all fish were assumed to be locals from generation 22 onwards, i.e., intrusion of foreign individuals occurred in generation 21 and then any hybrid offspring in future generations were, by definition, locally born.
 Environmental deviations were added to the genotypic values of individuals, to give individual phenotypic values for ZSOFT.

 The total number of available spawning slots was fixed at K=500 in all simulations.
 In situations where NRtotal≤K, all recruits get a spawning slot and no soft selection occurs.
 In situations where NRtotal>K (i.e., when there is reproductive excess), only K individuals become spawners, with the surplus assumed to die.
 To determine which individuals get to spawn, individuals are ranked from top to bottom based on ZSOFT and only the top K/NRtotal fraction of individuals are assigned a spawning slot, which imposes truncational soft selection.
 For example, if K=500 and NRtotal=600, only 5 out of every 6 recruits get to spawn, with the top 83% (100×500600) of individuals based on ranked ZSOFT trait values getting a spawning slot, and the lower 17% failing to spawn.
 Thus, the higher the reproductive excess (i.e., the more recruits there are relative to spawning slots), the stronger the strength of directional soft selection.